Upcoming Classes – Register Now!

 To Register: Sgt.
 Carla Humphrey, 404-865-8117 or email@example.com

 Georgia Youth In Crisis

-This training program is primarily designed for law enforcement, educators, mental health providers, counselors, faith leaders, and other community members who touch the lives of youth.
-The course will provide information to trusted adults to help identify behavioral health disorders, and circumstances that can lead to crisis, and gain knowledge of tools and techniques to assist and support youth and their caregivers.
+This training program is designed for law enforcement, educators, mental health providers, counselors, faith leaders, and other community members who touch the lives of youth.
+The course will provide information to trusted adults to help them in identifying behavioral health disorders and circumstances that can lead to crisis, and gain knowledge of tools and techniques to assist and support youth and their caregivers.